Orange Cabbage Cole Slaw is a super easy salad. Fresh orange sweetens the deal because cabbage can run on the bitter side.

 April brings green grass, song birds, and tax day.

 Paying those taxes can take a bite out of your monthly budget.
-Here are seven ways to stretch your food dollar.
+But you can eat healthy on a budget.
+Here are seven ways to stretch your food dollar for cheaper healthy meals.

 - It’s estimated that we toss about 20 percent of the food we buy.
 That means if we leave the store with five bags, we drop two in the parking lot.
 And leave them there.
 That is not a savings technique!
 But a grocery list is.
 When you purchase with a purpose you make better use of your groceries.
 With a grocery list in hand, you are less likely to buy impulse items and more likely to buy what you need which means you spend less.
 A sure way to overspend is by wandering through the aisles and tossing whatever looks good into your cart.
 Here’s a LiveBest grocery list.

 - Seasonal foods are a bargain hunter’s friend.
 Strawberries, asparagus, artichokes and rhubarb are Spring’s early produce.
 Grocery stores feature and discount these items now because they are in season.
 But still price shop.
 I found green beans less expensive than asparagus and potatoes on sale, so those went in my cart.
 As you plan and shop, keep your schedule in mind.
 If you’re too busy to cook much this week, you don’t want to stock up on fresh produce.
 A study from the University of Arizona found that Americans pay close attention to sale prices, but not the money squandered through wasted food.
 If you end up throwing it out, the BOGO, buy one, get one free, may lead to wasted money and food.
 Here’s a quick recipe for a fresh Asparagus Walnut Salad.